Adversarial Attacks in Weight-Space Classifiers

 \subsubsection{MNIST \& Fashion-MNIST}

 All experiments described in this section have been conducted on a single NVIDIA RTX-2080 GPU.
-Following \cite{dupont2022data}, for each of the three datasets considered in this paper, we first train a SIREN \cite{sitzmann2020implicit} jointly over the entire training set.
+Following \citep{dupont2022data}, for each of the three datasets considered in this paper, we first train a SIREN \citep{sitzmann2020implicit} jointly over the entire training set.
 For MNIST and Fashion-MNIST we optimize modulation vectors of dimension $512$ for 6 epochs of 3 modulation optimization steps per-sample, with a learning-rate of $0.000005$ and a batch size of $128$.
 We use 10 SIREN layers with hidden dimension of $256$.
 We then proceed to creating the Functaset , which is the dataset of modulation vectors conditioning the SIREN for per-sample representation.
 For each sample we optimize for 10 modulation optimization steps, with a learning-rate of 0.01.
 For clean training and evaluation we also found it useful to perform gradient clipping to an $\mathcal{L}_2$ norm of $1$ during internal modulation optimization.